 BUA4106 OPTIMIZATION TECHNIQUES L T P C

 Version 1 Latest approved 2 0 2 3

 Pre- requisites/Exposure

-Co-requisites and a state when and a state of -
+Co-requisites

 The main objective of the course is to provide the students the insight into structures and processes that management science can offer and the enormous practical utility of its various utility.
 The course is designed to introduce the fundamental tools of MS and their application to real life business problems.
 It will help students to take well informed decisions in their corporate life.